 Figure 5.2-2-1: AI/ML for Load Balancing use case

-Step 1: an AI/ML Model Training is located at NG-RAN node 1.
+Steps 1-2 and Steps 6-7: NG-RAN node 1 can request and obtain UE measurements and location information (e.g. RRM measurements, MDT measurements, velocity, position) for Model Training or Model Inference of an AI/ML Model for Load Balancing.

+Steps 3-4 and Steps 8-9: NG-RAN node 1 can request Resource Status information from the neighbouring NG-RAN node 2 for Model Training or Model Inference of an AI/ML Model for Load Balancing.
+Details and name of the procedure are FFS.

+Step 5: NG-RAN node 1 leverages on the received input for Model Training and a trained ML Model becomes available.
 NG-RAN node 2 is assumed to have capabilities in providing NG-RAN node 1 with useful input information, such as predicted resource status and/or mobility predictions.

-Steps 2-3: NG-RAN node 1 can request and obtain UE measurements and location information (e.g. RRM measurements, MDT measurements, velocity, position).

-Step 4-5: NG-RAN node 1 can request Resource Status information from the neighbouring NG-RAN node 2.
-Details and name of the procedure are FFS.

-Step 6: NG-RAN node 1 can perform Mobility Load Balancing predictions (e.g. for cells of NG-RAN node 1).
+Step 10: NG-RAN node 1 can perform Mobility Load Balancing predictions (e.g. for cells of NG-RAN node 1).